BSat 2c

 BSat-2c is, like the BSat-2a and 2b satellites, a geosynchronous direct-to-home TV broadcast satellite.
 It is designed to provide direct-to-home digital high-definition television throughout Japan, relaying channels at higher resolution and in a wider-screen format than traditional analog systems.

-BSat-2c differs from it's predecessors in having two-segmented instead of three segmented solar arrays.
+BSat-2c differs from its predecessors in having two-segmented instead of three segmented solar arrays.
 The produced power remains the same due to the use of solar cells of higher efficiency.

 Nation: Japan